Registred UKCP & BACP Psychotherapist,

 About Me

-My passion and main focus is working with people who encounter interpersonal relationship challenges in all domains.
+My passion and main focus lie in helping people navigate interpersonal relationship challenges across all areas of life.

-I work in private practice online and in central London and offer therapy in French, Italian and English.
+I offer therapy online and in central London, and I work in English, French, and Italian.

 Where can I help?
 Some examples: